Skip to content

 The following Python packages made this possible:

-• Instructor/Pydantic - structured outputs powered by language models.
+• Instructor/Pydantic - Structured outputs powered by language models.

 Scraping Tactic

-2. For each YC company URL, scrape the page, and parse the data into the defined pydantic model.
+2. For each YC company URL, scrape the page content and links

-3. Save the scraped data to a CSV file YC_Directory.csv.
+4. Save the scraped data to a CSV file YC_Directory.csv.

-The Data
+The Collected Data

 As a start, I gathered every YC company's high-level information...